Brianoyaro/e-vote/README.md

 ---
 ### Introduction
 ---
 e_vote is an application which allows voters to vote from the comfort of their home without the hassle of making long queues.
-It has been created with security in mind that prevents fraudulous voting in the sense of voting multile times, guessing a random url so as to vote.
+It has been created with security in mind that it prevents fraudulous voting in the sense of:
+- voting multile times using a validated account
+- misusing the url to vote as an unidentified user
+- Offering redundancy of tally scores in different locations
+- Each validated user is permited to vote in a limited time i.e 10 minutes ater which they'll have to login and start the entire process again

-On the contestants side, they get to see their tally results in real time while the voting process is ongoing.
+On the contestants side, they get to see their tally results in real time while the voting process is ongoing which reduces discrepancies.

+e_vote has a nice UX which is easy to use.

 ### installation
 ---